 ROAS vs. clicks

 Now, you might be thinking, what's the big deal with ROAS?
-I use click tracking today and it gives me a good enough view into what ads are performing and what are not.
+I use click tracking today and it gives me a good enough view into which advertising efforts are performing and what are not.

 Take this campaign as an example: